Have you added a new furry friend to your household?

 For crate training to work, ensure you keep your pup’s crate clean.
 Wire crates are easy to clean because they usually come with a removable plastic tray or pan that you can wipe down easily.

-Obviously, you want to follow the crate manufacturer’s specific instructions on how to clean it.
-Vinegar is sometimes recommended to deal with odors.
+You want to follow the crate manufacturer’s specific instructions on how to clean it.
+Use vinegar to deal with odors.

 6. Avoid hazards in the dog crate

 Picture a baby in a crib.
-When newborns are in a crib, nothing should be in the crib with them, except for maybe a pacifier.
+When newborns are in a crib, nothing should be in the crib with them except for a pacifier.
 Use this same advice when it comes to your dog.

-Don’t place anything in your dog’s crate that can be a potential choking hazard.
-Therefore, be extra wary of the toy you choose to give your dog inside their crate.
+Don’t place anything in your dog’s crate that can be a choking hazard.
+Therefore, be extra wary of the toy you choose to give your dog inside its crate.

 Also, don’t leave your dog’s collar and tags on them while in the crate.
 These items can get caught on the crate and pose a strangulation risk.